lucasbruscato/lucasbruscato/README.md

 💻 Head of Data, currently leading a team of high performing data scientists and data engineers at [Tinka](https://www.tinka.com/).

-📍 Born and raised in Sao Paulo, Brazil 🇧🇷 but currently living in Stockholm, Sweden 🇸🇪
+📍 Born and raised in Sao Paulo, Brazil 🇧🇷, but currently working and living in Stockholm, Sweden 🇸🇪.

 My professional summary:
 - 9+ years of experience with data